Elvis impersonator: New Zealand

 Steve Fitter is an Elvis impersonator from Waikato.
-On the 15th of May, 2011, he entered the Elvis Down Under competition in Upper Hutt.
+On 15 May 2011, he entered the Elvis Down Under competition in Upper Hutt.
 The three songs he sang were, "If I Can Dream", "Kentucky Rain" and "Polk Salad Annie".
 He was the winner of the competition.
 In the following month, he was off to compete at the Wintersun Festival in New South Wales.
 In February 2013, he was set to appear at the annual fourth tribute to Elvis Presley event, held at the Auckland Botanic Gardens in Manurewa, Auckland.
 Elvis impersonators set to appear besides Fitter were Brendon Chase, Melissa Perkins and Kerryn Winn.
 Dean Vegas and Paul Fenech from Australia were also booked for the event.